palantir/dialogue/README.md

 #### Host limits

 Each host has a concurrency limiter which protects servers by stopping requests getting out the door on the client-side.
-Permits are decreased after receiving any 308 or 503 response, or encounting a network error (`IOException`).
+Permits are decreased after receiving 308 or 501-599 response, or encounting a network error (`IOException`).
 Otherwise, they are increased.

 #### Endpoint limits

 Each endpoint has a concurrency limiter which is distinct for each host.
 This allows servers to provide backpressure with additional specificity in the form of 429 status QoS responses.
-Permits are decreased after receiving any 429 or 5xx (excluding 503) response code.
+Permits are decreased after receiving a 429 or 500 response code.
 Otherwise, they are increased.

 ### Node selection strategies
 When configured with multiple uris, Dialogue has several strategies for choosing which upstream to route requests to.